scholarslab/CodeLab/chapter06/lesson.md

 print(pig_latin("good"))
 print(pig_latin("dog"))
 ```

+Here, the `pig_latin()` function has a return value, `latin`, that is the string containing the pig latin version of the input.

 Easy, right?
 Now we don't have to repeat the pig latin code every time we need to use it.
 We just call it five times here for five words.
 By defining a new function `pig_latin()` this way, we can reuse it whenever we want *in the same program* (.py file) or in the same interpreter session (it goes away after we `exit()`).